MARMOTatZJU/drl-based-trajectory-tracking/README.md

 # DRL-Based Trajectory Tracking (DRLTT)

 This repo hosts code and script for training and deploying the *DRL-Based Trajectory Tracking (DRLTT)* algorithm.
 DRLTT leverages Deep Reinforcement Learning (DRL) and achieves robustness, accuracy, and versatility in the Trajectory Tracking (TT) task in the context of Autonomous Driving.
-Benefiting from its methodological simplicity, DRLTT is able to process 32 trajectories (each contains 50 steps) within several milliseconds on edge computing devices.
+Benefiting from its methodological simplicity, DRLTT can process 32 trajectories (each contains 50 steps) within several milliseconds on edge computing devices.

-Currently DRLTT support the following features:
+Currently, DRLTT supports the following features:

 * A Python framework
   * Training-Evaluation-Tracing of an RL policy for the task of Trajectory Tracking in Autonomous Driving.